Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Need for GPU or specialized compute

-These don't mean Lambda was wrong initially—requirements evolve.
+These do not mean Lambda was wrong initially.
+Requirements evolve.
 Re-evaluate as workloads grow.

 Conclusion

-AWS Lambda is a powerful tool for batch processing when used appropriately:
+AWS Lambda is an effective tool for batch processing when used appropriately.

 • High-volume, short-duration tasks